byuitechops/katana/documentation/database_structure.md

 # Database Structure

+Please note that the database is not being used for the first iteration of the tool.

 The database consists of three types of items: Items, Issues, and Reports.
 Each item and its properties are available in detail below.
 View the [Database Wrapper](./database_wrapper.md) documentation on how these items are retrieved, created, and updated in the database.

 |Item               |Description|